vacp2p/rfc/content/docs/rfcs/38/README.md

 *high confusion*.
 We define high confusion as the situation in which neither opinion is strongly held in a query (*i.e.* a threshold is not reached for either yes or no).
-For this, we will use the $\alpha$ threshold defined below.
+For this, we will use the *alpha* threshold defined below.
 This adaptive growth of the query size is done as follows:

-Every time the threshold is not reached, we multiply $k$ by a constant.
+Every time the threshold is not reached, we multiply *k* by a constant.
 In our experiments, we found that a constant of 2 works well, but what really matter is that it stays within that order of magnitude.